How to avoid collisions in 3D-realizations for moving graphs: Dixon-2 moving graphs

+Some other literature may include also those moving graphs obtained via applying the construction to proper subgraphs of $K_{4,4}$ in the Dixon-2 moving graph families; our notion differs from them slightly.
+Now we give a more formal definition for Dixon-2 moving graphs as follows.
+Let the vertex set of $K_{4,4}$ be $\{1,2,3,4,5,6,7,8\}$ and the two independent sets be $\{1,2,3,4\}$ and $\{5,6,7,8\}$.
+Let $b,c,d\in \mathbb{R}^+$ be such that $d>a$ and $b>a$ hold.
+The parameterizations of the positions of the vertices are as follows:

-If we denote the coordinates of $1$ by $(x_1,y_1)$ and the coordinates of $5$ by $(x_2, y_2)$, then $x_1,y_1,x_2,y_2$ fulfills the following system of equations, where $x_1,x_2,y_1,y_2 > 0$ always holds.
-The coordinates of other vertices are obtained by changing the sign of some of the coordinates in vertex $1$ or $5$.
+We denote the coordinates of vertex $1$ by $(x_1,y_1)$ and those of vertex $5$ by $(x_5, y_5)$.
+Then from the above parameterizations one can check that $x_1,y_1,x_5,y_5 > 0$ holds.
+We can acquire the coordinates of the other six vertices individually, by alternating the sign of one or both of the coordinates of either vertex $1$ or vertex $5$.
+Let $c\in \mathbb{R}^+$ such that $c^2=b^2+d^2-a^2$ holds.
+Since $b,d>a$, we know that $c>b>a$ and $c>d>a$.
+Then we have the following four equations, where we require $x_1,y_1,x_5,y_5 > 0$ additionally.

-\begin{theorem} For a Dixon-2 moving graph, collision only happens at these six moments: \begin{itemize} \item when vertex 1 collides with edge 52; \item when vertex 1 collides with edge 54; \item when vertex 1 collides with edge 53; \item when vertex 5 collides with edge 16; \item when vertex 5 collides with edge 18; \item when vertex 5 collides with edge 17. \end{itemize} To sum up, vertex 1 collides with all edges containing vertex 5 except for edge 15; Vertex 5 collides with all edges containing vertex 1 except for edge 15.
-Situations for the other vertices are symmetrically analogous.

-These are all the possible collisions for any Dixon-2 moving graph. \end{theorem} \begin{proof} For convenience, we represent distance between two vertices $x,y$ as $|xy|$ instead of $\|f_{x}(t)-f_{y}(t)\|$.
-When vertex 1 collides with edge 52, we have